opencast/opencast/docs/guides/admin/docs/configuration/database.md

 If set to true, the database structure will be generated automatically.
 It works, but all database optimizations are lost.
 You should never do this, unless you need it for development purposes.

+Tell Opencast to use MySQL:

     org.opencastproject.db.vendor=MySQL

-Tell Opencast that you use MySQL.
+Tell Opencast to use the JDBC driver for MySQL:

     org.opencastproject.db.jdbc.driver=com.mysql.jdbc.Driver

-Tell Opencast to use the JDBC driver for MySQL.
+Tell Opencast where to find the database and the name of the database (Replace “localhost” and “opencast” if necessary):

     org.opencastproject.db.jdbc.url=jdbc:mysql://localhost/opencast

-Tell Opencast where to find the database and the name of the database.
-Replace “localhost” and “opencast” if necessary.
+Tell Opencast which username and password to use for accessing the database:

     org.opencastproject.db.jdbc.user=opencast
     org.opencastproject.db.jdbc.pass=opencast_password

-Tell Opencast which username and password to use for accessing the database.
-This user needs to have the neccessary rights to the database, similar to the user that was created in Step 1.
+*Notice:* This user needs to have the necessary rights to the database, similar to the user that was created in Step 1.